the-expanse/SideQuestWiki/BMBF.md

 #### - Alternative ways to install Mods

-So long as BMBF is properly installed SideQuest may be used to install mods from it's BMBF mod tab through a Cable of from Wireless mode if connected that way by clicking Install latest like any game, though some may be out dated or non functioning so be aware of the convinient `Reset assets` button within BMBFs tools tab.
+So long as BMBF is properly installed SideQuest may be used to install mods from it's BMBF mod tab through a Cable of from Wireless mode if connected that way by clicking Install latest like any game, though some may be out dated or non functioning so be aware of the convenient `Reset assets` button within BMBFs tools tab

-You can also install mods by running the BMBF insteller.exe again and clicking open BMBF, then going to the upload tab in the browser page that opens and installing a ZIP file for a mod you have by dragdropping the zip folder over the large upload button.
+## - Updating Beatsaber before BMBF get's an update to match.

-##### Note that Beat On is no longer supported or updated, and won't be anywhere ever again, and that BMBF is it's replacement, and has it's own installer that you can use to download it right into your headset, also to be aware of is that when ever Beatsaber gets updates it usually (at least for a while) make BMBF non functional for importing custom songs and mods, Apologies but if you have updated and BMBF has stopped functioning there is little to be done, You can see if there is a backed up APK in the BMBF data backup folder in your device to recover to, if so be sure to uninstall Beatsaber first before using the backup, (usually called "donotuse" as an anti tamper measure) with the install APK button top right of SideQuest, Otherwise if you are new to BMBF and/or have no backup you will have to wait until the creators of BMBF are able to do some work to update BMBF and decided their work is ready to be released, until then the only thing to do is wait till they put out a new installer that is compatible with Beatsabers updated version to be able to be used and let you install custom songs once more,The time frame of which no one knows as each update is different.
+Something to be aware of is that when ever Beatsaber gets updates it usually (at least for a while) makes BMBF non functional for the updated version, so do not update right away if you care for your custom songs for importing custom songs and mods, Apologies but if you have updated and BMBF has stopped functioning there is little to be done, You can see if there is a backed up APK in the BMBF data backup folder in your device to recover to, if so be sure to uninstall Beatsaber first before using the backup, (usually called "donotuse" as an anti tamper measure) with the install APK button top right of SideQuest, Otherwise if you are new to BMBF and/or have no backup you will have to wait until the creators of BMBF are able to do some work to update BMBF and decided their work is ready to be released, until then the only thing to do is wait till they put out a new installer that is compatible with Beatsabers updated version to be able to be used and let you install custom songs once more,The time frame of which no one knows as each update is different.